 Instead of recognizing this as the opening round of global jihad, we sided with the jihadis, and when the press reported in Spring of 2002 after a year-and-a-half of suicide bombings when the IDF went into Jenin, the press invented – they accepted a Palestinian narrative with no evidence whatsoever that there had been massacres of hundreds of people, mass graves.

 In other words, the ‘IDF was behaving like Nazis’ and this news led people in the West to demonstrate against Israel, wearing suicide belts to show their solidarity with their enemies, so for me that is sort of the quintessential madness.

 I use the expression in my book ‘Y2K mind’.
 Everybody remembers Y2K, the computer bug and stuff.
-Y2K means year 2000 and in the year 2000, it’s not that it didn’t exist before, but it took in as a meme, it took over our minds: ‘when jihadis attack a democracy, blame the democracy’, and that’s what they did with Israel, and that’s what the Europeans did with the United States and it’s been downhill ever since.
+Y2K means year 2000 and in the year 2000, it is not that it did not exist before, but it took in as a meme, it took over our minds: ‘when jihadis attack a democracy, blame the democracy’, and that is what they did with Israel, and that is what the Europeans did with the United States and it has been downhill ever since.

 Robert R. Reilly: